senushidinara/Cadaver-s-Crypt/README.md

 ---
-title: "🏥💀 Cadaver's Crypt: The Resurrected Anatomy Lab"
+"🏥💀 Cadaver's Crypt: The Resurrected Anatomy Lab"
-description: "A haunted medical education platform where anatomy meets the afterlife"
+ "A haunted medical education platform where anatomy meets the afterlife"
 ---

 <div align="center">